 The CFWAC also funds the Academic World Quest initiative to sponsor an annual local competition among area high school teams on international current affairs and sends the winning team to the national competition, sponsored by World Affairs Councils of America in Washington D.C.

 World Affairs Council of America

 The World Affairs Councils of America has a long and storied history that stretches back some 90 years.
-Two groups, the Foreign Policy Association (FPA) and the World Affairs Councils worked together in the same organizational system from 1918 until the early 1950s.
-The FPA was begun in the spring of 1918 by a small group of individuals who worked with President Woodrow Wilson that included journalist and social reformer Paul Kellogg, who also served as FPA's first president.
-The founding members were concerned that at the end of World War I, Americans would choose an isolationist foreign policy over one of engagement and worked to nurture grassroots citizen involvement in international affairs.
-By 1947, these two groups operated as a national organization that was composed of a network of independent community councils.
+Two groups, the Foreign Policy Association (FPA) and the World Affairs Councils worked together from 1918 until the early 1950s.
+The FPA was initiated by a small group of individuals, including journalist and social reformer Paul Kellogg.
+Founding members were concerned that at the end of World War I, Americans would choose an isolationist foreign policy over one of engagement and worked to nurture grassroots citizen involvement in international affairs.
+By 1947, these two groups operated as a national network of independent community councils.